JuliaLang/www.julialang.org/blog/2015-10-22-glvisualize.md

 @def title = "JSoC 2015 project: Interactive Visualizations in Julia with GLVisualize.jl"
 @def authors = """<a href="https://github.com/SimonDanisch">Simon Danisch</a>"""

-# JSoC 2015 project: Interactive Visualizations in Julia with GLVisualize.jl

 GLVisualize is an interactive visualization library that supports 2D and 3D rendering as well as building of basic GUIs.
 It's written entirely in Julia and OpenGL.
 I'm really glad that I could continue working on this project with the support of Julia Summer of Code.